nothing

 deutsch

-Why is there actually something and not just nothing?
+Why is there not nothing?

 .

-Page 1 von 8 physik.as
+Page 1 von 10

 By flawed, we don’t mean wrong or defective but rather an exception to the rule,